By Denise Pascal, Guest Columnist

 I stayed with my doctor for 15 of those years, voluntarily titrating my dosage down from an initial 280mg of OxyContin a day to only 40mg.

-Last June, my doctor lost her license.
+Last June, my doctor suddenly decided to take me off opioids.
 I was given 6 WEEKS to get off Oxy with nothing for my pain or the effects of rapid titration off opioids.

 I now have to fight for my prescription lidocaine patches (which insurance doesn’t cover), my nightly Ambien and two lousy valiums for panic attacks.